Watson-Explorer/wex-wdc-integration-samples/wex-um/watson-user-modeling-readme.md

 ### Configuring and Deploying the BlueMix Custom Watson User Modeling Web Service

 The example Bluemix application uses a `manifest.yml` file to specify the application name, services bindings, and basic application settings.
 Using a manifest simplifies distribution and deployment of CloudFoundry applications (for example, Bluemix).
 Since the example application is written in Ruby, the code can be deployed to Bluemix as is.
-Ruby develpment tools are only required if you would like to develop and test the application locally.
+Ruby development tools are only required if you would like to develop and test the application locally.

 If you have not already, sign in to Bluemix.